 PPIs are degraded by gastric acid.
 Drug formulations must therefore withstand degradation to deliver active drug to the stomach for absorption.
 Pharmacokinetic studies indicate plasma concentrations vary considerably from individual to individual, and there is poor correlation between maximal plasma concentration and degree of gastric acid suppression.
 Although PPIs have short plasma elimination half-lives, duration of gastric acid inhibition is prolonged due to irreversible binding to the proton pump.
 With continued daily dosing, bioavailability increases for esomeprazole and omeprazole.
+With continued daily dosing, bioavailability

 Genetic expression of CYP2C19 varies from person to person.
 As a result, a small subset of patients (13 to 23 percent of Asians, two to six percent of Caucasians) experience two to four times higher than usual plasma concentrations when treated with PPIs extensively metabolized by CYP2C19.
+The metabolism of rabeprazole is less dependent on CYP2C19 and therefore may be less affected by this genetic polymorphism.